PupoSDC/chair-flight/README.md

 For this you will need to provide some env variables in an `.env` file located at the `.env` folder.

-Please check the `.env.local` file for the variables you need to fill out.
+Please check the `.env.example` file for the variables you need to fill out.

 Relevant links: